-The Sheridan-Kalorama neighborhood is located in the northwest quadrant of Washington, D.C., just north of the original boundaries of the city as laid out by L'Enfant in the late 18th century.
-Known in the 19th century for its idyllic landscape, the area underwent rapid development in the early 20th century as the City of Washington's growing population moved away from the established urban center in its quest for the suburban ideal.
+Known in the 19th century for its idyllic landscape, the area now known as Sheridan-Kalorama underwent rapid development in the early 20th century as the city's growing population moved away from the established urban center and into the suburbs.
 Today, Sheridan-Kalorama is comprised of a network of cohesive town- and suburb-like streetscapes.
-The streets are lined with a variety of housing forms, each of which contributes to a sophisticated residential image that is unique within Washington, D.C.
-This distinctive area, a verdant residential enclave nestled in the midst of the city, contains a total of 610 contributing buildings primary buildings erected between 1890 and 1945.
+The streets are lined with a variety of housing forms, each of which contributes to a sophisticated residential image that is unique within DC.
+This distinctive area, a verdant residential enclave nestled in the midst of the city, contains a total of 610 contributing buildings erected between 1890 and 1945.